-- Connecting an ONT to a location that is not easily accessible
+- Connecting a Fibre box to a location that is not easily accessible

 Switch from aerial to underground

-- If you’ve got an aerial line but want Fibre to go underground, you can place an Overhead to Underground (OHUG) order through Spark.
-Your LFC does the work and you cover the costs.
+- If you’ve got an aerial line but want Fibre to go underground, you can chat with Spark.
+Your Local Fibre Company will do the work but you'll cover the costs.
 If it’s easier, the technician can show you where the trench needs to go and you can do the work yourself.

 - While underground work is getting done, your Fibre order will be on hold.
 Once done, your technician will come back to finish the installation.